Important Information

 A Contract for Difference (CFD) allows traders the opportunity to take advantage of the falling and rising prices of underlying financial assets (the underlying) [1]

-A stock also allows both traders and investors to take advantage of the price movement of the shares.
+A stock also allows both traders and investors to take advantage of share price movements.

 Access to Global Markets

-Both CFDs and stocks provide traders access to a wide range of global markets.
-Traders can trade various global companies listed on various stock exchanges around the world such as the famous The New York Stock Exchange (NYSE), London Stock Exchange, Tokyo Stock Exchange, and many others.
+Both CFDs and stocks provide traders with access to a wide range of global markets.
+Traders can trade various global companies listed on stock exchanges around the world, such as the famous New York Stock Exchange (NYSE), the London Stock Exchange, the Tokyo Stock Exchange, and many others.

-These stock exchanges represent companies from different industries and sectors, allowing traders to diversify their portfolios across the globe.
+These stock exchanges list companies from diverse industries, allowing traders to diversify their portfolios worldwide.

 Accessible through Online Platforms

-Interested to start trading online?
+Interested in starting to trade online?
 Open a live account with Vantage in less than five minutes and start trading a broad selection of products via CFDs.

 Differences Between CFDs and Stocks